 At ABColombia we help interns develop a wide range of skills to prepare them for a future career in the field of human rights.
 Previous interns are now working with different (international) NGOs in the UK, Colombia and elsewhere.
-In this section you can find out more about our current and previous interns’ experience at ABColombia.
+Find out more about our previous interns’ experiences at ABColombia below.
 If this sounds interesting to you, please do get in touch.

 Shivani graduated with a BA International Relations and Spanish degree from the University of Leeds in 2019; having spent a year studying in Argentina and traveling around South America, she developed a keen interest in Colombian politics and society.
 During this year in South America she was able to learn about current political climates and ongoing social and human rights issues first-hand and has now steered her onto a career path in human rights.
 Additionally, in her degree she explored extensively themes of violence and reconciliation in the Global South and the effects of transitional justice mechanisms on sexual and gender-based violence which she is hoping to apply and develop such knowledge in the internship at ABColombia.